dineshsnkumar/bookapp/README.md

 ## BookApp

-- A spring boot application for keeping track of read, currently reading and to-read books
+- An application built to keep track of books, get book recommendations, book clubs and for book swapping

-### Description
+### Technologies used

+- Java 21
+- Spring Boot kotlin
--
+- Mongodb